swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 @Copying @DelayedMutable var path2: UIBezierPath   // error: _path2 has ill-formed type Copying<DelayedMutable<UIBezierPath>>
 ```

 In this case, the type checker prevents the second ordering, because `DelayedMutable` does not conform to the `NSCopying` protocol.
-This won't always be the case: some semantically-bad compositions won't necessarily by caught by the type system.
+This won't always be the case: some semantically-bad compositions won't necessarily be caught by the type system.
 Alternatives to this approach to composition are presented in "Alternatives considered."

 ## Detailed design